berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

      grader hw0-1 hw0-1.rkt

-## Submitting Your Homework
+## Submit Your Homework!

-Here is a [guide](../submit.html) on basic terminal commands and homework submission.
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

 If you have any trouble submitting, do not hesitate to ask a TA!